15 WLW/Lesbian Romance Books You Must Read

 11. Hurricane Child

-Our heroine Caroline Murphy is 12 years old black girl.
+Our heroine, Caroline Murphy, is 12 years old black girl.
 She was born during a hurricane, which makes her very unlucky.
-She lives on Saint Thomas of the US Virgin Islands and goes to a tinny school.
+She lives in Saint Thomas of the U.S. Virgin Islands and attends a tinny school.
 In school, Caroline’s not the most popular kid.
 A new character, Kalinda, moves in, and she becomes best friends with her.
 Then she realizes, even though she’s quite young, that she wants to be more than friends.

 Caroline discovers her feelings and attraction through Kalinda.
-They fall in love then Caroline starts searching for her missing mom with Kalinda.
+They fall in love, and then Caroline starts searching for her missing mom with Kalinda.
 There are some fantasy elements that I should not spoil.
 If you like adventure and romance, try this book.

 Hurricane Child